hurlbertlab/dietdatabase/cleaning/cleaning_overview.md

 15 Occurrence       Hymenoptera  0.16666667
 16 Occurrence       Lepidoptera  0.16666667
 ```
 Storing species summary in a variable makes working with it easier.
 For each new bird, simply make a new abbreviation as the variable name and substitute in the bird name inside the ```speciesSummary``` function (don't worry about saving these when you're closing RStudio for the day).
-The following shoes the same as above:
+The following shows the same as above:
 ```
 > bluwarb = speciesSummary("Black-throated Blue Warbler", diet, by = "Order")
 > bluwarb